supabase-community/launchweek.dev/README.md

 2025 / 02 / W08

-- 17-21: dstack Launch Week - Open-source alternative to Kubernetes
+- 17-21: dstack Launch Week - Open-source Kubernetes and Slurm alternative for AI
 - 18-21: Stytch Launch Week - APIs and SDKs for auth and fraud prevention

 2025 / 02 / W07